zolweb/docker-npm/README.md

 There may be an issue with API call throttling on the Docker Hub side, if that seems to be happening I'll dig in further.

+I also fixed an issue with the path in the source URL that had been preventing successuful alpine builds for a few days.

 Please [let me know](https://github.com/mkenney/docker-phpunit/issues) if you have any problems.

 ### 2016-07-05